 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+A visa or tourist card is required to enter Venezuela, along with a valid passport and proof of onward travel (such as a return flight).
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Venezuela for the most up to date information.

 The Venezuelan government has advised that all foreigners in Venezuela must hold a current travel insurance policy.
 Foreigners travelling to Venezuela without appropriate travel insurance may be denied entry or be required to purchase a policy when entering the country.